 By charging a rate for the whole project, freelance videographers ensure that any pre and post-production work is included in the final fee.
 A project fee will include all of the work involved in making the video or film product, including location scouting, researching and editing, as well as the actual shoot day.
 The risk when pricing for a project is if it goes over time or the clients requests a reshoot or re-edit.
 Clearly define your terms in the contract to protect yourself from these eventualities.

-Some freelance videographers will create work for national and international television stations.
+Freelance cameramen and women rates depend on position, experience and client.
+Some will create work for national and international television stations.
 NUJ advises that video created to be broadcast on televisions should pay £300 for up to a minute transmitted.

 Overheads are the most important components to consider when it comes to setting a freelance videography hourly rate as they are factors that will constantly cost money for freelancers.
 Take a look at the following costs and be sure to factor them into your pricing.

 Videography requires more essential equipment than most other job roles in the creative industries.
-It is vital that freelance videographers have the basic tools to create, edit and produce films and videos, with there being many options to improve the style in which you shoot.
+It is vital that freelance videographers have the basic tools to create, edit and produce films and videos, with so many options to improve the style in which you shoot.

 - Camera – Owning a trusty camera that allows a videographer to shoot in a variety of styles is vital.
 The price of video camera or DSLR varies greatly.
 It is possible to buy a good quality video yet limited video camera for around £300, with the better cameras ranging from £800 up to the thousands.

 - Tripod – Tripods are essential in steadying the camera to capture a firm shot.
 They can be bought at affordable prices – up to £50, or for more advanced equipment that allows the camera to reach more angles, the price can go up to £200+.

 - Camera Light – Every freelance videographer needs a light that can be attached to their video camera for dark and night shots or scenes.
 The prices can range from £50 to £200 and can go up to £500+.